eddybanks/django-basic-app/README.md

 - Populate Data via Admin interface
   - Create a superuser to access the admin interface
     ```bash
+    # Start the virtual env or skip if already in one
+    python -m venv env
+    source env/bin/activate
+    # CD into backend and create superuser
+    cd backend
     python manage.py createsuperuser
     ```
   - Follow the prompts to create the superuser